avaneev/biteopt/README.md

 ## SMA-ES ##

 This is a working optimization method called "SigMa Adaptation Evolution Strategy".
-It has the same programmatic interface as CBiteOpt class, so it can be easily used in place of CBiteOpt.
+It has the same programmatic interface as the CBiteOpt class, so it can be easily used in place of CBiteOpt.

 SMA-ES is based on the same concept as CMA-ES, but performs vector sigma adaptation.
-SMA-ES performs covariance matrix update like CMA-ES, but it is a simple linear update using leaky integrator averaging filtering, not adaptation.
+SMA-ES performs covariance matrix update like CMA-ES, but it is a simple linear update using "leaky integrator" averaging filtering, not adaptation.
 SMA-ES algorithm's operation is based on principles of control signals.